HappySeaFox/sail/README.md

 ## License

 - libsail-common, libsail, C++ bindings, and plugins are under LGPLv3+.
-- Examples are under the MIT license.
+- Examples and tests are under the MIT license.

 ## APIs overview